GluuFederation/docs-ce-prod/3.1.1/source/installation-guide/cluster.md

 - We must give ownership of the certs to gluu, with the exception of `oxauth-keys.j*` which need to be owned by jetty

-- On the server the certificates were just transffered to:
+- On the server the certificates were just transferred to:

 ```